 The next part of the evaluation is the Visual Perceptual Exam.
 This exam will take approximately 1 and a half hours and helps determine the ability to take in visual information, process that information, and act on it.

-Dr. Thomas will check the following:
+Our Doctors will check the following:

 - Eye-hand Coordination